Frankly: Promotion

-Ahead of publication, Sturgeon announced that she would embark on a promotional tour across the UK and Ireland, beginning with stops in Manchester, Stewarton and Dunoon before the memoir's official launch at the Edinburgh International Book Festival on 14 August before going to London's Southbank Centre, Edinburgh's Usher Hall, and other cultural and literary locations in cities such as Glasgow, Inverness and Dublin.
+Ahead of publication, Sturgeon announced that she would embark on a promotional tour across the UK and Ireland, beginning with stops in Manchester, Stewarton, and Dunoon before the memoir's official launch at the Edinburgh International Book Festival on 14 August.
+She would then go to London's Southbank Centre, Edinburgh's Usher Hall, and other cultural and literary locations in cities such as Glasgow, Inverness, and Dublin.
 Events will include talks and discussions about the memoir.

 On 29 July 2025, it was announced that Sturgeon would appear in a special ITV News interview with Julie Etchingham, set to air on 11 August 2025.
 The interview will explore the revelations within the book and mark her first major media appearance since leaving office.
 An extract of the book was published in The Times on 8 August, ahead of its publication.
-The extract focused on Sturgeon's arrest and exoneration during Operation Branchform, her sexuality and her miscarriage.
+The extract focused on Sturgeon's arrest and exoneration during Operation Branchform, her sexuality, and her miscarriage.

+As part of the release for the paperback, Sturgeon announced a further tour throughout August with Dundee, Edinburgh, for the Edinburgh International Book Festival, and Nairn announced as locations of the events.